Diatomaceous earth is a unique type of sand that consists of fossilized algae.

 To date, only one small human study — which was conducted in 19 people with a history of high cholesterol — has investigated diatomaceous earth as a dietary supplement.

 Participants took the supplement three times daily for eight weeks.
 At the end of the study, total cholesterol went down by 13.2%, “bad” LDL cholesterol and triglycerides decreased slightly, and “good” HDL cholesterol increased (

 However, since this trial didn’t include a control group, it cannot prove that diatomaceous earth was responsible for lowering cholesterol.

 The researchers concluded that a placebo-controlled study is required.

-Bottom Line: A small study found that diatomaceous earth can lower cholesterol and triglycerides.
+One small study found that diatomaceous earth can lower cholesterol and triglycerides.
 The study design was very weak and further research is needed.

-Food grade diatomaceous earth is safe to consume.
+Food-grade diatomaceous earth is safe to consume.
 It passes through your digestive system unchanged and does not enter the bloodstream.

 However, you need to be very careful not to inhale diatomaceous earth.

-Bottom Line: Food grade diatomaceous earth is safe to consume, but do not inhale it.
+Food-grade diatomaceous earth is safe to consume, but do not inhale it.
 It can cause inflammation and scarring of your lungs.